-Besides that, the veil of perception is very hard to pierce.
+Besides that, it’s almost impossible to pierce the veil of perception.
 Our mind is our only window to the universe.
 If that mind has a spiritual tint, then we see spirits in the world.
 Spiritual beliefs are inborn 51 and culturally reinforced from birth, so every person takes them for granted.

-Religious experiences are rare, perhaps once-in-a-lifetime, but they can have profound impact on a person’s life.
+In addition to the social element, many people also feel that their beliefs are proven by a “religious experience” that they have had.
 People describe these experiences with the same few recurring themes.
-They generally involve a euphoric flash of “enlightenment” about spiritual unity that feels very meaningful although it cannot be clearly expressed in words.
+They generally involve a euphoric flash of “enlightenment” about spiritual unity that feels very meaningful, although it cannot be clearly expressed in words.
 54 Recent studies have associated some feelings of hyper-religiosity 55 , a sensed presence 56 , or a state of union with God 57 with specific neural patterns.
 This field of study is in its infancy, but it provides further evidence that, despite the compelling illusion, religious experiences come from within.

 2. Natural religion — beliefs and practices

-Anthropologists have long suspected that the earliest religions resembled those of today’s hunter-gatherer societies.
-58 These cultures are described as animistic, meaning that they see nature as animated by spirits.
-For all their local variations, animistic religions around the world have a common core.
+The root of all religion is animism, the belief that nature is animated by spirits.
+58 For all their local variations, animistic religions around the world have a common core.
 The overarching theme is communication with spirits in order to exert some control over the world.
 59 The community honors the good spirits and petitions them for food, health, fertility, and guidance.
 The souls of deceased ancestors are usually revered among the most important spirits.
 Meanwhile, people must bargain with or fight against harmful spirits that cause illness or misfortune.

 Traditional religion is a social activity.
 Spiritual invocations are often ritualized with public ceremonies that involve special clothing, masks, dance, music, and fire.
-Ritual is very important for building a sense of community.
+Ritual is a powerful way to build a sense of community.
+It establishes emotional connections and provides consistent reminders of community values.
 It reinforces the idea that the community protects its individuals; personal needs are subjugated to the greater good.
 Again, this social cohesion was probably a pivotal reason that religion has flourished.